 • watch out for vehicles crossing your path to leave or join the roundabout or do whatever they bloody well like

 78 Give plenty of room to long vehicles on the roundabout as they need more space to manoeuvre.
 Do not ride in the space they need to get round the roundabout.
 It may be safer to stop and go to a nearby pub to wait until they have cleared the roundabout.
-And a couple of other lorries after that.
+And then perhaps a couple of other lorries after that, just to be safe.

 Crossing the road

 79 Do not ride across equestrian crossings, as they are for horse riders only.
 Do not ride across a pelican, puffin or zebra crossing.
-Dismount and wheel your cycle across EVEN if you are wearing a hooded top with the hood up smoking a B&H on a ‘Mountain Bike’ where only the wheels are working.
+Dismount and wheel your cycle across EVEN if you are wearing a hooded top with the hood up smoking a B&H on a ‘Mountain Bike’.

 80 Toucan crossings.
 These are light-controlled crossings which allow cyclists and pedestrians to share crossing space and cross at the same time.
 They are push-button operated.
 Pedestrians and cyclists will see the green signal together.
 Cyclists are permitted to ride across and will inevitably get in the way of a pedestrian who will write to the local paper because they are a bloody stupid idea.

 81 Cycle-only crossings.
-Very rare.
+Very rare outside London.
 Cycle tracks on opposite sides of the road may be linked by signalled crossings.
 You may ride across but you MUST NOT cross until the green cycle symbol is showing.
-Try to ignore the hatred simmering from the motorists you’ve stopped as you’ve added about 10 seconds on to their journey time.
+Try to ignore the hatred simmering from the motorists you’ve stopped as you’ve added about 3 seconds on to their journey time.
 Do NOT forget to press the ‘Wait’ button again on the other side as courtesy to other cyclists who may be approaching.
 Somewhere.
 [Law TSRGD regs 33(2) & 36(1)]

 82 Level crossings/Tramways.
 Take extra care when crossing the tracks (see Rule 306).
 You should dismount at level crossings where a ‘cyclist dismount’ sign is displayed.
 Then feel a little foolish when you see the replacement bus service pulling out from the station car park.